-Upgrading to the Azure Search .NET SDK version 5
+Upgrade to Azure Search .NET SDK version 5

-If you're using version 4.0-preview or older of the Azure Search .NET SDK, this article will help you upgrade your application to use version 5.
+If you're using version 4.0-preview or older of the .NET SDK, this article will help you upgrade your application to use version 5.

 For a more general walkthrough of the SDK including examples, see How to use Azure Search from a .NET Application.

 Version 5 of the Azure Search .NET SDK contains some changes from earlier versions.
 These are mostly minor, so changing your code should require only minimal effort.
 See Steps to upgrade for instructions on how to change your code to use the new SDK version.

 If you're using version 2.0-preview or older, you should upgrade to version 3 first, and then upgrade to version 5.
 See Upgrading to the Azure Search .NET SDK version 3 for instructions.

 Your Azure Search service instance supports several REST API versions, including the latest one.
 You can continue to use a version when it is no longer the latest one, but we recommend that you migrate your code to use the newest version.
 When using the REST API, you must specify the API version in every request via the api-version parameter.
 When using the .NET SDK, the version of the SDK you're using determines the corresponding version of the REST API.
 If you are using an older SDK, you can continue to run that code with no changes even if the service is upgraded to support a newer API version.